p4wlppmipb/OPTIMAL-IPB/README.md

 ## Usage

-This plugin can be accessed under Plugins menu under `Calculate > OPTIMAL-IPB` or in the Processing Toolbox under `OPTIMAL-IPB > OPTIMAL-IPB` section.
-As shown in the image below:
+This plugin can be accessed under Plugins menu, then select `Calculate > OPTIMAL-IPB` or in the Processing Toolbox, then select `OPTIMAL-IPB > OPTIMAL-IPB` as shown in the image below:

 <img src='imgs/Readme01.png'>

-Then you can input your raster layer and select your output layer to save:
+Afterward you can input your raster layer and select your output layer to save:

 <img src='imgs/Readme02.png'>